-We often get calls for advice when someone inherits an annuity.
-That’s understandable, it’s hard to wrap your head around annuities in the best of times, but after the death of a loved one, the task becomes even more challenging.
+It’s hard to wrap your head around annuities in the best of times.
+The task becomes even more challenging when you inherit one after the death of a loved one.
 The different inherited annuity options and rules are complicated.
 Here’s a closer look at the decisions you’ll have to make.

 What is an annuity?

 The first step is to understand what you’re inheriting.
 Annuities are insurance contracts.
 They’re an investment that can generate regular income payments that have certain guarantees from the insurance company.
 Although there are different types of annuities, they fall into one of two camps, qualified or non-qualified.

 Qualified Annuity: Contributions are pre-tax, but distributions are taxed as income.
 If you withdraw funds before age 59½, there is a 10% penalty.
 Also, you must begin required minimum withdrawals when you turn 72.
 Sound familiar?
 Yes, 401(k)s, 403(b)s, and IRAs have the same rules.

 Non-Qualified Annuity: Contributions are after-tax, but growth/earnings are tax-deferred and result in a mix of taxable (earnings/growth) and nontaxable (contributions) distributions.
 Like the qualified annuity, there is a restriction on taking funds out before age 59½, again subject to a 10% penalty.
 However, there are no requirements to begin to withdraw funds after age 72.
 Please note, the first dollars out would be considered your gain and taxed at ordinary income tax rates.
 AOnce the gains have been depleted, the distributions are considered a tax-free return of principal.